How does it work?

 Posterior acoustic enhancement: Occurs when a fluid structure is juxtaposed near normal tissue.
 The sound is less attenuated through fluid than through surrounding tissue, causing the tissue behind (or deep to) the fluid structure to appear brighter, or more echogenic

-Lateral Cystic shadowing: The reflection angle at the edges of a spherical structure do not allow reflection back towards the probe.
+Lateral Cystic shadowing (edge artifact): The reflection angle at the edges of a spherical structure do not allow reflection back towards the probe.
 Therefore this information is lost and appears as shadowing posterior to the lateral edges of these structures.

 Note lateral cystic shadow at periphery of gallbladder as well as posterior acoustic enhancement behind gallbladder